jqhoogland/rationalia-starter/LW/Concepts/Updateless Decision Theory.md

 Getting this issue right is critical in building a self-improving artificial general intelligence, as such an AI must analyze its own behavior and that of a next generation that it may build.

-Updateless Decision Theory was invented by [Wei Dai](https://www.lesswrong.com/users/wei_dai) and first described in [[Towards a New Decision Theory|Towards a New Decision Theory]].
+Updateless Decision Theory was invented by [Wei Dai](https://www.lesswrong.com/users/wei_dai) and first described in [Towards a New Decision Theory](https://www.lesswrong.com/posts/de3xjFaACCAk6imzv/towards-a-new-decision-theory).

 See also
 --------